 How to get cited by AI search

 AI assistants answer questions by quoting and linking a handful of sources.
-This is a practical guide to becoming one of them across ChatGPT, Perplexity, Google AI Overviews and Claude.
+Drawing on a study of 60,350 AI citations, this is a practical guide to becoming one of those sources across ChatGPT, Perplexity, Google AI Overviews and Claude.

 What getting cited by AI actually means